| Mexico:

 whose main job seemed to be inspiring the other to

+a fine edge of fighting pique.
 By this time, the crowd had grown

 in size and volume.
 About 200 hundred spectators--mostly